-If our existing stockholders sell substantial amounts of our Class A common stock in the public market following this offering, the market price of our Class A common stock could decrease significantly.
-The perception in the public market that our existing stockholders might sell shares of Class A common stock could also depress our market price.
-Upon the completion of this offering, we will have 32,436,500 shares of Class A common stock outstanding.
-Our executive officers and directors will be subject to the lock-up agreements described under "Underwriting" and the Rule 144 holding period requirements described under "Shares eligible for future sale."
+Our executive officers and directors are subject to the lock-up agreements described under "Underwriting" and the Rule 144 holding period requirements described under "Shares eligible for future sale."
 After all of these lock-up periods have expired and the holding periods have elapsed and, in the case of any restricted stock, the shares have vested, additional shares will be eligible for sale in the public market.
 The market price of shares of our Class A common stock may drop significantly when the restrictions on resale by our existing stockholders lapse.
-A decline in the price of shares of our Class A common stock might impede our ability to raise capital through the issuance of additional shares of our Class A common stock or other equity securities.
+A decline in the price of shares of our Class A common stock might impede our ability to raise capital through the issuance of additional shares.